TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

   ..
 Sell shares at zero price/amount causes CBR to ignore the txn and hence MD's cost basis goes wrong from this point.
 MD's new engine accounts for this.

+  ..
+Sell all shares with a zero cost basis... causes the capital gains NOT to report the full txn value as the gain

 - for 'Lot Control' securities, the original calculation method is used consistently for all screens/reports.
 But again, there can be issues in some places.